Advanced Manufacturing employers

-Have you considered hiring from the neurodiverse talent pool?
+Have you considered hiring from the autism talent pool?

-In partnership with the NRC and IRAP, we’re exploring interest from the advanced manufacturing community to hire from the neurodiverse talent pool.
+We’re exploring interest from the advanced manufacturing community to hire from the autism talent pool.
 Why?
-Because we believe the neurodiverse talent pool could be a great solution to the talent gap in advanced manufacturing!
+Because we believe the autism community talent pool could be a great solution to the talent gap in advanced manufacturing!

 “Addressing the skills gap in manufacturing is a perennial topic at industry trade fairs and conferences.
 Whether it’s the cohort of retiring workers, the challenge of attracting young people, or the increasingly automated production line that affects the types of roles available, there has been a lot of talk about the future of the workforce.
 But what are we really doing about it?